Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/branching.md

 --

-- program control starts at the top of the diagram and ends at the bottom.
+- The control flow starts at the top of the diagram and ends at the bottom.

 --

-- the start point is indicated with just filled circle, the end with a filled circle with a line around it
+- The start point is indicated with a **filled circle**, the end is indicated with a **filled circle with a line around it**.

 --

-- any process is indicated with an ellipse (or a rounded rectangle)
+- Any process is indicated with an **ellipse** or a **rounded rectangle**.

 --

-- if any process being diagrammed is so complex it makes the diagram complex and difficult to understand, make a separate activity diagram for that sub-process, and represent it as a single process in this diagram.
+- If any process being diagrammed is so complex that it makes the diagram difficult to understand, make a separate activity diagram for that sub-process, and represent it as a single process in this diagram.

 --

-- any decision point leading to more than one branch is indicated with a diamond shape (also called a rhombus)
+- Any decision point leading to more than one branch is indicated with a **rhombus** (diamond shape).

 --

-- branches should have simple annotations indicating in what decision context they are followed
+- Branches should have simple annotations indicating in what decision context they are followed.

 ---